andre205/twittify/README.md

 ### Run using: java twittify

-Implements Spotify and Twitter APIs to view tweets about songs.<br>
+#### This application Implements Spotify and Twitter APIs to view tweets about songs, <br>
-Also, generate a playlist from the most tweeted songs of the day/week/year.
+#### AND generate playlistS from the most tweeted songs of the day/week/year.

 Resources:<br>
 https://facebook.github.io/react-native/docs/getting-started.html<br>